 - Events - The most recent events that occurred for components in the view.
 Click View all to open the Events Perspective.

 A view is also a tool to define a clear selection of components for which you want to receive a event notifications.
 Typically, these are services that provide business value to a team's (internal) customers.
 StackState can define a single health state for any given set of components stored as a view - the view health state.
 The view health state reflects the health state of components and relations within the view.
 It can be calculated based on a simple count, but it could also be something more complex, for example:

-Through a combination of configuration of permissions and scope, it is possible to give specific users:
+Through a combination of configuration of permissions and scope, it is possible control access for specific users:

-access to a specific subset of the topology (a so-called scope) and allow them to create their own views
+- Give access to a specific subset of the topology (a so-called scope) and allow them to create their own views.

-access to specific views and disallow them to create, modify or delete views
+- Give access to specific views and disallow them to create, modify or delete views.